HOUSING PROGRAMS AND SERVICES

 For more information contact Housing Access Dufferin (HAD), County of Dufferin Community Services, 30 Centre Street, Orangeville, Ontario 519.941.6991 ext 2021

-County of Dufferin tenants should contact their Community Services Worker (CSW) if they have questions about their tenancy on 519.941.6991.
+County of Dufferin tenants should contact their Community Services Worker (CSW) if they have questions about their tenancy at 519.941.6991.

 HOMELESSNESS PREVENTION PROGRAM